AbuAli85/business-services-hub/FLEXIBLE_MILESTONE_MIGRATION_GUIDE.md

     FOR EACH ROW
     EXECUTE FUNCTION trigger_generate_milestones();

--- 10. Create Trigger for Updating Milestone Progress When Tasks Change -- Drop existing function if it exists
-DROP FUNCTION IF EXISTS trigger_update_milestone_progress();

-CREATE OR REPLACE FUNCTION trigger_update_milestone_progress() RETURNS TRIGGER AS $$
+-- Create trigger for updating milestone progress when tasks change CREATE OR REPLACE FUNCTION trigger_update_milestone_progress() RETURNS TRIGGER AS $$
 DECLARE